 1 x 2 hour workshop per week (x 12) = 24 hours

 Independent study = 120 hours spread evenly across the semester

 Total: 156 hours

-Order and duration of topics may change depending on class requirement, but every effort will be made to ensure that content coverage is consistent across lectures and workshops.
+Order and duration of topics may change depending on class requirement, but every effort will be made to ensure that content coverage is consistent across both workshops, despite having different tutors.

 Specific Course RequirementsTo pass this course, students must attend at least 75% of lectures and tutorials; in cases of absence for medical or compassionate reasons, documentation must be provided and students must still attend at least 50% of classes.
 If a student attends less than this, they will be deemed to have not submitted one piece of assessment as below, and the ’45 rule’ will apply.
 If a student fails to attend a class in which in-class assessment is undertaken, alternative arrangements will be made by the lecturer and formative in-class assessments may be counted towards the final result.

 Small Group Discovery ExperienceThe University of Adelaide has committed to a pedagogical approach termed the “Small Group Discovery Experience”, indicating that the SHDE will be a core component in a credit-bearing course of every undergraduate program, and that it will be part of every first-year level from 2014.
 Since the UPP is not an award-based program, it is not strictly required to include an SGDE in the UPP.

 However, since the UPP is designed to prepare students for first-year study, and the SGDE will be a core component of all first-year study, it is important for the UPP to provide some preparation in Small Group Discovery.
 These should be of a scaffolded, preparatory nature as befits each course within the program, and the philosophy and program objectives of the UPP.
 The Program has been designed to include preparation for small group work and research activity in many of its courses.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: